 Privacy of any wireless and wired communications cannot be assured.
 Third parties may unlawfully intercept information and private communications without your consent.
-For further information, refer to "Privacy Practices - If Equipped with Uconnect 8.4 radio" in "All About Uconnect Access" in your Uconnect Owner's Manual Supplement and "Onboard Diagnostic System (OBD II) Cybersecurity" in "Maintaining Your Vehicle".
+For further information, refer to "Privacy Practices - If Equipped with Uconnect 8.4 Radio" in your Uconnect Owner's Manual Supplement and "Onboard Diagnostic System (OBD II) Cybersecurity" in "Maintaining Your Vehicle".